Abigail Adams Room

 Winter / Spring Rates from February 14 through April 30 – $155 per room

-Abigail Smith Adams was the wife of the 2nd U.S. president, John Adams, and the mother of the 6th U.S. president, John Quincy Adams.
+Our Abigail Adams Room has been named after Abigail Smith Adams who happened to be the wife of the 2nd U.S president, John Adams.
+She was also mother to the 6th U.S president, John Quincy Adams.